rknightuk/theshopcms/specification.md

 **Edit, delete and update stock:** Information about a product can be edited or deleted and new stock can be added to a product.
 This is implemented to make product management as easy as possible.

 **Summary of products:** This overview shows the user a simple overview of the products they have and which have low or high stock levels.
-This is to give the user an easy way to forsee problems with stock levels.
+This is to give the user an easy way to foresee problems with stock levels.

 ###Admin